PitchforkAssistant/devvit-flood-assistant/redditWiki.md

 Source: https://github.com/PitchforkAssistant/devvit-flood-assistant

+# Change Log

+This section summarizes the changes made for each published version of the app, unpublished versions are not listed, but you can always view the full changes to the code on [GitHub](https://github.com/PitchforkAssistant/devvit-flood-assistant).

+## 1.1.0

+- The app now uses Devvit's new Redis client for tracking posts instead of the old KV store.
+  **Due to serious issues with the KV store, older versions of the apps may no longer work and must update to this version or beyond.
+For the same reason, it was not possible to migrate existing data to the new system.
+Updating to this version, all existing quotas will be reset.**
+- Major rewrite of the FloodAssistant's code.
+This should improve the app's reliability and maintainability.
+- "Ignore Auto-Removed Posts" no longer needs to be enabled for posts removed by FloodAssistant to not count towards the quota, they will always be ignored.
+- New placeholders: `{{quota_oldest_id}}`, `{{quota_oldest_url}}`, `{{quota_newest_id}}`, and `{{quota_newest_url}}`.

+## 0.3.6

+- The locale field is now a dropdown with all supported locales instead of a text box (previously very long dropdowns had issues).
+If you previously entered a custom locale, you may need to reselect it.

+##

 # Configuration

 This app has configurable settings for each of its subreddits.
 If you have installed it on your subreddit, you can find its settings at `https://developers.reddit.com/r/subreddit/apps/floodassistant` or by going to Mod Tools -> Installed Apps on new Reddit and clicking the Settings button next to Flooding Assistant.